sidney-eliot/3d-artists-handbook/content/software-knowledge/zbrush-specific.md

 ---
 title: "⚪ ZBrush"
+date: 2024-01-10
 enableToc: true
 ---

 ![[banner_zbrush.jpg]]

 ## General Things to Be Aware Of
-- My workflow between ZBrush and Blender is [[workflow-between-zbrush-and-blender|here]]
+- Having an efficient workflow between ZBrush and other software is key.
+More on that [[workflow-between-zbrush-and-blender|here]]
 - It's good to work on the **left side** of the model (which is the right side from the character's perspective).
 This is because of Mirror and Weld

-## Subdivision (SubDiv) Levels
+## Subdivision Levels
-Something which makes ZBrush quite unique, is the way they implemented subdivisions.
-Unlike in other software like Blender, there's actually quite a lot of strategy when it comes to working with subdivision levels.
+Something which makes ZBrush quite unique, is how subdivisions work in it.
+Unlike other software like Blender, there's actually quite a lot of strategy when it comes to working with subdivision levels.
 This is because ZBrush doesn't simply multiply the mesh faces by four and then smooths them (with the Catmull-Clark algorithm), but in addition to that it also remembers every surface change from every subdivision level.
-The advantage of that is, that one can sculpt pores on a face at subdivision level 6, and then go back down to level 2 and change the shape of the face without destroying the pore detail from level 6.
+This allows for sculpting pores on a face at subdivision level 6, and then go back down to level 2 and change the shape of the face, without destroying the pore detail from level 6.

 As a result, ZBrush subdivisions are destructive.
 Even if one goes back to subdivision level 1 and deletes all higher subdivision levels, the subdivision will have dulled the edges in an irreversible way.
 This doesn't matter if one plans on adding a subdivision at some point in the future again to that object, because this **edge dulling effect doesn't stack**.